mateo-cogeanu/O--/README.md

 ```

 ## Musical Note
-First thing if you ant it to be easy use the music editor.
+First thing, if you want it to be easy use the music editor.

 making a musical note is not as simple as just `n C4`, that would play the C4 note right? no. this is how